elmasse/elmasse.io/_posts/2015-02-19-using-jwt-with-extjs.md

 ### Bookmarks Grid and Store

-Our Main view will hold a grig where we are going to show the data from the server.
+Our Main view will hold a grid where we are going to show the data from the server.
 The Store will be defined into a ViewModel and the ViewController will be responsible to set the token for the authorization header

 > app/view/main/Main.js